richardgmcmahon/librgm/xmatch/README.md

 Various positional cross matching functions that are under development.

+e.g. checkplots is currentlyt be rationalised. be patient

-They take either a ra, dec lists in units of degrees or astropy tables with aribitrary units.
+They take either a ra, dec lists of values in units of degrees or astropy tables with aribitrary units.
 For astropy tables the column names are specified as arguments.